 - Increase economic opportunities, such as contracting with Illovo to sell cane, growing other agricultural products, and obtaining credit.

-Through project activities, USAID and our partners are using innovative solutions to build communities’ self-reliance, make private sector investment more sustainable and strengthen land governance in Mozambique.
+Through partnership activities, USAID and Illovo used innovative solutions to build communities’ self-reliance, make private sector investment more sustainable and strengthen land governance in Mozambique.

-This project demonstrates how USAID extends its traditional development approach by working hand-in-hand with the private sector to achieve shared goals of strengthening property rights for all, especially women.
-This reduces men and women’s vulnerability to a variety of risks and advances economic opportunities and local resilience.
-At the same time, it demonstrates the value of addressing land issues to companies’ bottom line and long-term sustainability.
+This partnership demonstrated how USAID extends its traditional development approach by working hand-in-hand with the private sector to achieve shared goals of strengthening property rights for all, especially women.
+This reduced men and women’s vulnerability to a variety of risks and advanced economic opportunities and local resilience.
+At the same time, it demonstrated the value of addressing land issues to companies’ bottom line and long-term sustainability.

 For Private Sector Partners

-Partnerships like this help Illovo meet its human rights commitments, strengthen its supply chain and avoid the potential operational, financial or reputational costs of land disputes or other land-related issues.
-The outcomes of the project highlight the importance of participatory mapping and documentation activities to: increase the success and sustainability of land-based investments; increase opportunities for local communities to engage with the private sector in ways that are mutually beneficial; and help support government land administration initiatives.
+Partnerships like this help Illovo meet its human rights and social safeguard commitments, strengthen its supply chain, and avoid the potential operational, financial, or reputational costs of land disputes or other land-related issues.
+The outcomes of the partnership highlight the importance of participatory mapping and documentation activities to increase the success and sustainability of land-based investments; increase opportunities for local communities to engage with the private sector in ways that are mutually beneficial; and help support government land administration initiatives.
 In addition, with a new grievance mechanism in place, Illovo, its cane suppliers and neighbors now have a way to air and address issues or complaints that helps build trust among all stakeholders.

 The private sector need not forgo investments in emerging markets because of risks associated with weak land tenure systems.
 Guidelines and implementing tools can help corporate actors navigate riskier climates.
 Investors and corporations can partner with communities to strengthen land rights, even in the absence of national government partnership, as a first step toward creating sustainable and mutually beneficial long-term investments.